Sanmeet-EWU/cscd-350-project-stella/README.md

 ### Project Description

 TakeThat!
 Is a fun and modern take of social media.
-We envision an mobile application where users can get notified to take a daily photo completing some sort of challenge.
+We envision an mobile application where users can get notified to take a daily photo with a certain prompt.
+You can interact with friends and have your own social group.
 Social media today creates pressure to be perfect, causing stress and inauthentic interactions.

 ### Intended User